Conditions that May Lead to a Heart Transplant at Tampa General Hospital

 - What is Congenital heart disease? – A collection of conditions (including heart valve defects, heart muscle abnormalities, and defects in the walls between the atria and the ventricles of the heart) that are present at birth.

-- C – A condition in which the arteries that bring blood to the heart become progressively narrower, interfering with blood flow and function.
+- Coronary artery disease – A condition in which the arteries that bring blood to the heart become progressively narrower, interfering with blood flow and function.

 - What is Valvular disease? – A collection of conditions (including mitral valve prolapse and valvular stenosis) that can prevent valves in the heart from opening or closing correctly, interfering with proper circulation.

 Although these issues are often first treated with medications or mechanical support (such as a ventricular assist device or a balloon pump), these conditions may eventually necessitate a heart transplant.
-Patients who experience advanced congestive heart failure and are not expected to benefit from other forms of therapy, and have an estimated life span of one year or less without a transplant, can be referred by their cardiologist to a specialty center such as Tampa General Hospital’s Advanced Organ Disease & Transplantation Institute to undergo further evaluation.
+Patients who experience advanced congestive heart failure and are not expected to benefit from other forms of therapy, and have an estimated life span of one year or less without a transplant, can be referred by their cardiologist to a specialty center such as Tampa General Hospital’s Transplant Institute to undergo further evaluation.